kirbs-/kirbs-.github.io/resume.md

 order: 99
 ---

-I’m a results-oriented IT professional with 8+ years of experience.
-Data warehousing, information system analysis, big data analysis, and business process improvement are just a few subject areas in my repertoire.
+I’m a results-oriented business/IT professional with 9+ years of experience in data warehousing, information system analysis, big data analysis, and business process improvement.
 I also have extensive knowledge in finance, accounting, and supply chain management.

 I work closely with stakeholders to truly understand their business needs.
-I combine my technology experience to create insightful analysis that adds value and surpasses expectations.
-As a result, I am consistently recognized as a top performer; promoted seven times in nine years.
+I leverage cutting technology to create insightful analysis that adds value and surpasses expectations.
+As a result, I am consistently recognized as a top performer; promoted eight times in 10 years.

 * Strong experience in interacting with stakeholders/customers, gathering requirements through interviews, workshops, and existing system documentation.
 * Proven success as a business analyst, providing a well-balanced understanding of business relationships, business requirements, and technical solutions.